-California Scottish Rite Foundation Receives Statewide Public Service Award
+California Scottish Rite Foundation: Honored with the Public Service Award

-The California Scottish Rite Foundation has been recognized with the Public Service Award from the California Speech-Language-Hearing Association (CSHA), honoring the Foundation’s impact in expanding access to speech-language therapy and professional training programs across California.
+The California Scottish Rite Foundation has been recognized with the California Speech-Language-Hearing Association (CSHA).
+This award honors the Foundation’s significant impact in expanding access to speech-language therapy and professional training programs across California.

 The award was presented during the CSHA annual banquet in San Francisco on March 14.
 It recognizes individuals and organizations whose contributions significantly advance communication sciences and services throughout the state.

-For the California Scottish Rite Foundation, the recognition reflects decades of work supporting children with speech and language challenges through its RiteCare Childhood Language Centers and university partnerships.
+For the California Scottish Rite Foundation, this recognition reflects decades of work supporting children with speech and language challenges through its RiteCare Childhood Language Centers and university partnerships.

 Supporting Children and the Next Generation of Clinicians

-Through partnerships with university speech and hearing clinics, the Foundation helps ensure that children receive critical speech-language services while graduate students gain hands-on clinical training.
+Through partnerships with university speech and hearing clinics, the Foundation ensures that children receive critical speech-language services.
+At the same time, graduate students gain hands-on clinical training.

 Expanding Access to Care